PrincetonUniversity/ILAng-Doc/verification/refinement.md

 It creates an auxiliary Verilog variable `r1_pvholder` which carries a undetermined value.
 Its value keeps the same all the time, and an assumption says this undetermined value is same as the specified value `RTL.registers[1]`, under the condition that `RTL.write_enable == 1`.
 This variables can be referenced in other sections by `r1_pvholder`.
 This value holder does not check if there is only one cycle that `RTL.write_enable == 1` holds.
 If there are multiple cycles that its condition holds, the assumption may overconstrain if `RTL.registers[1]` should carry different values at these points.
 This situation should be avoided.

-#### Abitrary Verilog
+#### Arbitrary Verilog

 You can also add arbitrary synthesizable Verilog as the monitor.
-An example is given below:
+An example is shown below:

 ```javascript
   "monitor" : {